Equipment safety in health and social care

 However in practice, LOLER will apply to the majority of loan equipment provisions, as you may not be able to determine whether it is being used solely for private use.
 Also, the loan period for private use may only be for a few weeks, before the equipment is loaned to another individual who has paid carers.

-If you decide it is not defined as work equipment, as the owner and provider of the equipment you will still have a general duty under the Health and Safety at Work etc Act 1974, Section 3, to provide and maintain safe equipment.
+As the owner and provider of the equipment, if you decide it is not defined as work equipment you will still have a general duty under the Health and Safety at Work etc Section 3, to provide and maintain it safely.
 This can usually be satisfied by following the principles of LOLER and PUWER.

 Community Equipment Code of Practice Scheme (CECOPS)